-One hypothesis is that chromosome 2 in humans arose from the fusion of chromosomes 12 and 13 in a shared ancestor.
-In an article from Molecular Cytogenetics by Paweł Stankiewicz in 2016, human chromosome 2 was compared to chimpanzee chromosomes 12 and 13.
+chromosomes 12 and 13.
 In terms of shape, these two acrocentric non-human chromosomes, when placed end to end, have a similar length to the human chromosome, although some parts overlap.
 The position of the centromere in human chromosome 2 lines up with the chimpanzee chromosome 12 but not with chromosome 13.
 This latter piece of evidence refutes the hypothesis.
-However, in the zone marked B on the human chromosome in Figure 3, we find the type of DNA we usually encounter in the centromere, known as satellite DNA, which consists of short repeating sequences of DNA.
+However, in the zone marked B on the human chromosome in Figure 3, we find the type of DNA we usually encounter in the centromere, known as satellite DNA, which consists we usually encounter in the centromere, known as satellite DNA, which consists of short repeating sequences of DNA.
 This zone corresponds to the position of the centromere in the non-human chromosome 13, giving credibility to the hypothesis.
 In terms of banding patterns, the long arm of chimpanzee chromosome 12 matches that of the short arm of human chromosome 2, and the long arm of chimpanzee chromosome 13 matches the banding patterns of the long arm of human chromosome 2.